JackChen890311/Papers/Non-Papers/Cross Entropy.md

   - Metric
   - Loss
 todo: false
-summary: A classic loss for classification
+summary: A classic loss for classification.
 ---
 # Summary
 💡 Write a brief summary of this paper here